Gluten Free Eggnog Coffee Cake

 • Powdered sugar.

-Store the eggnog coffee cake, covered, in the refrigerator for up to 4 days.
+Store the eggnog coffee cake, covered, at room temperature for a day or tow, or in the refrigerator for up to 4 days.
 If you want it warmed, pop a slice in the microwave for a few seconds.

 For longer storage, you can also wrap it tightly in plastic wrap or seal it in a plastic storage bag and freeze for up to two months.